If you experience financial hardship during your studies we have different funds that may be able to help:

 We offer Emergency Loans when UK undergraduate students' funding is delayed.
 You won't be charged interest - you just repay the loan as soon as you receive the first instalment of your Student Loan or NHS Bursary.

-Please note, that there will be no emergency loan session on Wednesday 13th March.
+Please note, that there will be no emergency loan session on Friday 19 April or Monday 22 April.

 The amount you can borrow depends on your personal circumstances.